 In a cunning piece of design each Big Box only needs the core set to be played, it does not need cards from any previous campaigns.
-What this means is that if you wanted to get into Arkham right now then you could buy a core and then set out on the latest cycle, The Circle Undone, along with everyone else, steadily buying new packs as they release and not worrying about older cycles unless you wanted to.
+What this means is that if you wanted to get into Arkham right now then you could buy a core and then set out on the latest cycle, The Edge of the Earth, along with everyone else, steadily buying new packs as they release and not worrying about older cycles unless you wanted to.

 I think it’s worth taking a closer look at the cycles here so you can have a better idea of what they contain.

 Dunwich Legacy: This is very much just a step up from the core set.
 There are some lovely surprises and great scenarios but it doesn’t stray very far outside the format of the core.
 It’s a really good next step as the investigators in it are just a little bit different deckbuilding wise with some funkier abilities.
 It’s a little more difficult than the core campaign but the curve is totally manageable.